Evaluating AI Tools

 Enterprise, regulated — Privacy and reliability first.
 Capability and integration next.

 Budget-constrained — Pricing and capability.
-Integration to avoid extra tools.
+Integration to avoid adding more tools.

 Compliance-heavy — Privacy, reliability, longevity.
 Capability still matters.

 Create a simple scorecard.
-Rate each factor 1–5.
+Rate each factor 1 to 5.
 Apply weights.
 Compare totals.

 Red Flags

-- No clear pricing — Opaque or "contact sales" for basic tiers.
-Hard to plan.
+- No clear pricing — Opaque tiers or "contact sales" for basic plans.
+Hard to plan budget.

-- No data deletion — Cannot remove your data.
+- No data deletion — Can't remove your data.
 Privacy risk.

 - No export — Lock-in.
-Cannot leave without losing data.
+Can't leave without losing data.

 - No documentation — Poor docs or none.
 Learning curve and support suffer.